Duality for relative logarithmic de Rham-Witt sheaves on semistable schemes over $\mathbb{F}_q[[t]]$: Duality

-where the trace map Tr is given by Corollary \ref{tracemap}. \begin{theorem} The pairing (\ref{pairingwithoutfiltration}) is a non-degenerate pairing of finite $\Zpn$-modules. \end{theorem} \begin{proof} By the exact sequence (i) in Proposition \ref{logtocoh}, the problem is reduced to the case $n=1$.
+\end{theorem} \begin{proof} By the exact sequence (i) in Proposition \ref{logtocoh}, the problem is reduced to the case $n=1$.
 In this case, we use the classical method as in \cite{milneduality}, i.e., using the exact sequence (ii) and (iii) in Proposition \ref{logtocoh}, we reduce the problem to coherent duality.
 Before we do this, we have to check the compatibility between the trace maps.
-It is enough to do this on the base scheme $B$, by the definitions of trace map and residue map, and the following commutative diagram:
+It is enough to do this on the base scheme $B$, by the definitions of trace map and residue map(cf. (\ref{localpairing})). \end{proof} \begin{proposition} The following diagram